MicrosoftDocs/winrt-api/windows.ui.notifications/toastnotifier_hide_1807990681.md

 ## -remarks
 Call [Hide](toastnotifier_hide.md) if the situation or action that caused the app to raise the toast is no longer an issue.
 This method should only be called when the app is in the foreground.

-> For Windows Phone Store app: this method also removes the toast notification from the action center.
+> For Windows Phone 8.x app: this method also removes the toast notification from the action center.

 ## -examples